dbos-inc/dbos-demo-apps/bank/README.md

 ```shell
 ./scripts/start_keycloak_docker.sh
 ```
-You can visit `http://localhost:8083/` to view the admin console for the Keyclock server.
+You can visit `http://localhost:8083/` to view the admin console for the Keycloak server.
 We import a default [dbos-realm](./scripts/dbos-realm.json) with the admin name and password (you can use it to log in Keycloak's admin console):
 ```
 dbos-admin / dbos-pass